lynfaina/lynfaina/README.md

     - IT Security Forensics
     - Threat Investigation
 - 👯 I’m looking to collaborate on building security projects
-- 🥅 2026 Goals: More learnings, projects, certificates, and internship!
+- 🥅 2026 Goals: Expanding my knowledge, projects, certificates, and an internship!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I sing, dance, and do arts.
-I love listening to K-POP songs!
+- ⚡ Fun fact: I sing, dance, and create art.
+I also love listening to K-POP!

 ### Connect with me: